 Chokshi believes that Shipsy’s unique offerings is what makes his business stand out.
 “We help enterprises drive seamless collaboration with shippers, freight forwarders and CHAs to manage freight procurement (rates, vendor negotiations), shipment documentation, shipment tracking, invoice reconciliations and more, all on a single platform.”

 For the retail sector, its platform has a “proven record of drastically reducing customer complaints and returns with a unified interface across multiple third-party logistics companies with automated 3PL selections to reduce manual interventions.”

 Shipsy helps businesses gain real-time visibility into SKU movements and inventory levels using predictive control towers and ensure on-time deliveries at lower costs with intelligent route planning and optimisation algorithms.

-Carolin-Carmen Neubauer, COO, Deputy CEO and Co-Founder
+Carolin-Carmen Neubauer, COO and Co-Founder

 “Supply chains and logistics operations have a major impact on the daily life of individuals and businesses.
 New technological solutions help companies to adapt to the market needs, streamline their process, and as a result, increase customer satisfaction.
 Newer technology creates a competitive advantage for winning a market share and overplaying competitors,” Carolin-Carmen Neubauer says.

 Neubauer’s opinion is back by a McKinsey report which discloses that 90% of large enterprises plan to increase supply chain resilience, and only 11% face budget constraints.
 This really impacts momentum for technologies of all kinds and especially robotic process automation for a supply chain that can be used for a fragmented market.

 She further states that logistics and distribution players have realised the importance of keeping pace with technological innovations.
 Neubauer’s firm Fero.ai provides automation to logistics, freight, and supply chain business transactions via robotic process automation solutions.